 FB: hearty Polish breakfasts, packed lunches and plentiful 3 course dinners

-Comfortable guesthouses/hotels.
+Small, comfortable guesthouses/hotels.
 Twin or single rooms with private facilities.
-Please note that our guesthouses host dogs and cats and may not be suitable if you have a severe allergy.
+Please note that some of our guesthouses host dogs and cats and may not be suitable if you have a severe allergy.

 Children must be at least 15 years old to join this tour.
-At summertime we offer a separate departure suitable for children aged 7-15, please see the ‘Dates & Booking’ tab above.
 If your children are younger, please contact us and we’ll see how we can help organise your trip.

 This tour requires basic fitness to walk 2–12 km a day, divided between 2–3 walks, at a moderate speed of 3–4 km/h.